jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 The design supports each of these and more.
 The list could be a `client` followed by seven `proxyA` objects with the `coreFeature` at the end.
 The only constraint is that the list must end with `coreFeature`.

-Because Proxy is so like Decorator with this minor change, I view Proxy as a special case of Decorator.
+Because Proxy is so much like Decorator with this minor change, I view Proxy as a special case of Decorator.
 Proxy is Decorator with one Proxy instance.

 However, I have an issue with this design.
 There’s code duplication with the delegate in the Proxy classes.
 Plus, two lines are crossing each other.
 While crossed lines cannot always be avoided in a design, it does start the slide down the slippery slope of a messy design.
 I’ve found that a messy design tends to have a messy implementation as well.
 While the above is not very messy, I like to avoid messy design elements, such as crossing lines, if I can avoid them.